-1 In accordance with the Freeze Memo, this Memorandum uses a broad definition of "regulation."
+1 In accordance with the Freeze Memo, this Memorandum uses a broad definition of

+[&]quot;regulation."
 Please see the Applicability section below for more information.

-Memo.2 If your agency takes comment on the initial 60-day postponement, e.g., by issuing a notice of proposed rulemaking, consider using the same action to take comment on an extended postponement.
-In addition, please consider taking comment on the regulation itself, including about questions of fact, law, and policy that the agency should recognize as it considers whether the regulation raises any substantial questions.
+Second, consider postponing the effective date beyond 60 days where appropriate.
+If such a postponement is appropriate, seek comment on the extended postponement, in accordance with the Freeze Memo.2 If your agency takes comment on the initial 60-day postponement, e.g., by issuing a notice of proposed rulemaking, consider also using the same action to take comment, as a regulatory alternative, on an extended postponement.
+In addition, please consider taking comment on the regulation itself, including about questions of fact, law, and policy that the agency should weigh as it considers whether the regulation raises any substantial questions that would justify a longer postponement, a different regulatory approach, or other potential modifications to the regulation under consideration.

 Finally, if during your review you determine a regulation raises no substantial question of fact, law, or policy, please provide your Office of Information and Regulatory Affairs (OIRA) Desk Officer a list of such regulations on which you plan to take no further action no later than two weeks prior to the postponed effective date for those regulations.
-Alternately, if you determine a regulation raises a substantial question of fact, law, or policy, please notify your OIRA Desk Officer promptly and consider whether you agency should perform additional rulemaking or take other further actions.
+Alternately, if you determine a regulation raises a substantial question of fact, law, or policy, please notify your OIRA Desk Officer promptly and consider whether your agency should perform additional rulemaking or take other further actions.
 If your agency determines it should take further actions, please consult with your OIRA Desk Officer in accordance with the Freeze Memo.